 Northern Ireland Police Arrest 2 Men In Shooting Death Of Journalist

-Police in Northern Ireland have arrested two men in connection with the shooting death of a 29-year-old journalist in Londonderry Thursday night.
+Police in Northern Ireland have arrested two men in connection with the shooting death of a 29-year-old journalist in Londonderry on Thursday night.

-Cell phone video released by police shows journalist Lyra McKee taking photos with her phone shortly before she was shot, probably by a stray bullet, according to police.
-The shooting occurred during rioting in Derry's Creegan neighborhood, a stronghold for dissident groups such as the new IRA and Saoradh, which aim to bring about a united Ireland.
+Cellphone video released by police shows journalist Lyra McKee taking photos with her phone shortly before she was shot, probably by a stray bullet, according to police.
+The shooting occurred during rioting in Derry's Creggan neighborhood, a stronghold for dissident groups such as the New Irish Republican Army and Saoradh, which aim to bring about a united Ireland.

 U.K. government-backed forces entered the neighborhood with armed troops and armored vehicles.
 Police were searching for weapons they suspected would be used in an attack over Easter weekend.

-Saoradh claimed in a statement on Friday that McKee's death was accidental and the gunmen were defending their community against state-sponsored violence.
-They also suggested U.K. government-backed forces entered their neighborhood to grab headlines during House Speaker Nancy Pelosi's visit to the island, Joe Zefran reports for our Newscast unit.
+Saoradh said in a statement on Friday that McKee's death was accidental and that the gunmen were defending their community against state-sponsored violence.
+It also suggested U.K. government-backed forces entered the neighborhood to grab headlines during U.S. House Speaker Nancy Pelosi's visit to the island, Joe Zefran reports for the NPR Newscast unit.

 "A republican volunteer attempted to defend people from the PSNI/RUC," the group said, citing the acronyms of Northern Ireland's current and former police forces.
 "Tragically a young journalist, Lyra McKee, was killed accidentally."